quinnuendo/mjc2wsl/README.txt

 Setting the FermaT dir
 ----------------------

 The ant build script assumes that Fermat is in "C:/fermat3" under Windows and "~/fermat3" for everything else (Linux/Mac...).

 If you need to change this you can rename (or copy) the given file "custom.properties.default" to "custom.properties" and specify a correct path for your system.

 About MicroJava
 ---------------

 This is a simple language made by H. Mössenböck for a Compiler Construction course.
 It is not the same as Java Micro Edition (JavaME) used on mobile phones.

 More about the course, the language and its VM: http://www.ssw.uni-linz.ac.at/Misc/CC/

+A functional compiler is distributed in the lib folder for ease of testing and evaluating.
+Check the folder for further details.

 Contact